**PLEASE NOTE - SUSSEX POLICE WILL NOT PROCESS ANY APPLICATIONS THAT ARE SUBMITTED WITHIN 8 WEEKS OF THE REQUESTED PERMIT DATE**

 Prior to applying for a Visitor's Shotgun Permit, please read the information below as the Police are now strictly adhering to the new Home Office Guide on Firearms Law.

-When applying for a Visitor's Shotgun Permit, please ensure you are allowing a minimum of 8 weeks for your application to be processed.
+When applying for a Visitor's Shotgun Permit, please ensure you are allowing a minimum of 12 weeks for your application to be processed.
 This will allow time for necessary checks to be made before we submit the application.
-If you allow less than 8 weeks we cannot guarantee that your Visitor's Shotgun Permit will be issued in time for your visit and you should make alternative arrangements.
+If you allow less than 12 weeks your application may be rejected by Sussex Police.

 This form must be used by persons resident overseas when visiting Great Britain to apply for a Visitor's Shotgun Permit (section 2 firearms, shotguns as defined by UK Law*).
 Grant of the permit will allow import and use of the listed firearms and/or the acquisition of approved firearms for use and export.
 The CPSA will act as the overseas visitor's sponsor for the purposes of making the application.
 The CPSA will not sponsor applications for any other type of firearm.